w3c/wai-tutorials/source/tables/irregular.html.erb.md

 ## Table with headers spanning multiple rows or columns
 {:.ex}

-In this example, some of the header cells span multiple rows or columns: the “Zodiac” row header spans 3 rows, and the “Sizes available” column header spans 3 columns. `colgroup` and `rowgroup` indicate that the headers belong to their column or row group – defined by the `<colgroup>` and `<tbody>` elements.
+In the example below, the table consists of two individual columns and one column group spanning three columns.
+It’s also subdivided in multiple row groups using `<thead>` and `<tbody>` elements which contain table rows.

+The first row, that consists of the column headers, is wrapped in the `<thead>` (table header) element.
+The next three rows are wrapped in one `<tbody>` element to define the second row group.
+By setting `scope` of the header cell spanning those three rows to `rowgroup`, it applies to all other cells in the group.

-Due to the complexity of the table a [summary technique](caption-summary.html) should be used to explicitly describe the layout of the table.
+Due to the complexity of the table a [summary technique](caption-summary.html) could be used to describe the layout of the table in detail.

 {::nomarkdown}
 <%= sample_start %>